 The CRA provides a framework for depository institutions and community organizations to work together to promote the availability of credit and other banking services to under-served communities.

 At Flagstar Bank, our approach to CRA and Community Development is based on forming strategic partnerships to meet the credit needs of individuals, businesses, municipalities and community-based organizations.
 We make available a diverse array of loan, investment and service products for our many constituents.
 In addition, we provide technical assistance, training and grants to individuals and not-for-profit organizations active in meeting the needs of the community.

 Flagstar Bank’s Community Development Officer (CDO) serves as the community’s link to the expertise and financial products that the Bank offers.
 The CDO is also committed to becoming a part of the community on behalf of the Bank through involvement in community activities and by serving on the boards of community-based organizations.
 Through the CDO’s active participation at the local level, Signature Bank has developed a first-hand understanding of the banking needs facing our neighbors and communities.

 To Best Practices for Multifamily Real Estate Lending*

 Signature Bank is a large commercial bank with locations in multiple states.
 To fulfill the credit needs of our valued real estate clients, support the communities where our employees live and work and to safeguard shareholder value, Signature Bank is committed to prudent and responsible multifamily lending practices.
-As a good corporate citizen we recognize the value of preserving New York City’s affordable housing stock, of fostering improved compliance by landlords in the rent regulated housing market and of supporting the legal rights of both tenants and owners.
+As a good corporate citizen we recognize the value of preserving affordable housing stock, of fostering improved compliance by landlords in the rent regulated housing market and of supporting the legal rights of both tenants and owners.